projectcapsule/capsule/docs/operator/references.md

 Any tentative of tenant owner to use a not allowed registry will fail.

+> NB:
 > In case of naked and official images hosted on Docker Hub, Capsule is going
 > to retrieve the registry even if it's not explicit: a `busybox:latest` Pod
 > running on a Tenant allowing `docker.io` will not blocked, even if the image
 > field is not explicit as `docker.io/busybox:latest`.

 ### spec.additionalRoleBindings
-Field `additionalRoleBindings` specify additional _RoleBindings_ assigned to the tenant.
+Field `additionalRoleBindings` specifies additional _RoleBindings_ assigned to the tenant.

 ```yaml
 apiVersion: capsule.clastix.io/v1alpha1